broadinstitute/gnomad_qc/gnomad_qc/v2/README.md

 * `import_exomes_vcf_on_prem.py` - kept only for archival purposes.
 It has no practical utility and is outdated

 **variant_qc/**
 * `select_qc_set.py` - kept only for archival purposes.
-This script was used for a one-time analysis to assess variant QC, but isn't used as a regular part of gnomAD production
+This script was used for a one-time analysis to assess variant QC, but is not used as a regular part of gnomAD production
 * `variant_qc_plots.py` - helper functions to create Bokeh plots for assessment of variant QC results in a Jupyter notebook